Pete Doherty: Solo work and guerrilla gigs

 In 2004, Doherty was voted the joint No. 1 on NME's 2004 Cool List.
 The following year he was placed at No. 6, and on 10 May 2006 was voted No. 2 in their poll depicting 50 of rock's greatest heroes.

 On his own, and often with his band, Doherty has continued the Libertines' tradition of performing on short notice guerrilla gigs in small venues.
 On New Year's Eve 2005, Doherty held a guerrilla gig in his North London flat where he showcased some of his solo works, many of which later leaked onto the internet.
 31 March and 1 April 2006 Doherty was performing two surprising solo gigs, his first in mainland Europe, at the NonStop Kino pornographic cinema and venue in Graz, Austria, after he failed to turn up for an earlier arrangement in January.
-For this occasion he produced, at the suggestion of Bettina Aichbauer, friend of Doherty and owner of the NonStop Kino, a film with the title Spew It Out Your Soul which he showed on-screen during his performance.
+For this occasion he produced, at the suggestion of Bettina Aichbauer, friend of Doherty and owner of the NonStop Kino, a film with the title Spew It Out Your Soul, which he showed on-screen during his performance.

 On 12 July 2008, Doherty played a solo gig at the Royal Albert Hall.
 It was his biggest solo show so far.
 The concert was originally scheduled for 26 April, but had to be rescheduled due to Doherty's being sentenced to 14 weeks in prison for breaching probation on 8 April.
-The solo show did not get the best ratings but was all in all still well received.
-Jon Swaine of The Daily Telegraph criticised that "whole chunks of the set … passed by as listless noodling, with neither Doherty nor the audience appearing to know quite how to behave" and that – without a full band – Doherty seemed out of place at such a big venue.
+The solo show received mixed reviews.
+Jon Swaine of The Daily Telegraph criticised that "whole chunks of the set ... passed by as listless noodling, with neither Doherty nor the audience appearing to know quite how to behave" and that – without a full band – Doherty seemed out of place at such a big venue.
 Betty Clarke of The Guardian described Doherty as "focused" and "on good form".
 Friend and collaborator Peter Wolfe had a guest appearance on stage when Doherty performed "For Lovers".
 Swaine stated Wolfe ruined the song with "some especially tuneless backing vocals".
 The gig was forced to an abrupt end during the encore due to a stage invasion by the fans.